-Leading UCL lecturer, Dr Emma Liu, and her research team, take Vismo to Earth’s most remote volcanoes for essential monitoring and constant tracking.
+Leading UCL lecturer, Dr Emma Liu, and her research team, take Vismo to Earth’s most remote volcanoes for essential monitoring and constant tracking

-Satellite communication from Vismo supports research team working at some of the most remote volcanoes on Earth
+Satellite communication from Vismo supports research team working at some of the most remote volcanoes on Earth.

 Mobile communication solutions are an essential part of any expedition planning, particularly for those teams or individuals heading to remote places.
 “As research takes scientists to ever more extreme environments, satellite-based solutions have revolutionised the support available to help them keep in contact” says Vismo, the global tracking solution company.